The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/skills-overview.md

 * Single target damage (60p) and DoT (10 ticks of 60p), instant cast.
 Total Potency: 660
-* At lower levels you'll have Aero which has a lower duration(18s), this is replaced by Dia at level 72
+* At lower levels you'll have Aero, which has a lower duration (18s), this is replaced by Dia at level 72
-* In dungeons, apply dia while running and spam holy when the tank stops
+* In dungeons, apply Dia while running and spam Holy when the tank stops
 * If Optimizing:
   * Refreshing Dia early can be a gain if you know your kill/phase time and you know you will lose ticks anyway.
   * Dia is a gain on Glare III after 5 ticks.